TanviKrishnan2005/NoteNook-The-notes-app/README.md

   Notes are stored in your browser's localStorage — so they’re still there after a refresh.

-⚙️ Tech Stack
+⚙️ Tech Stack-

 - React JS (with Hooks)
 - CSSmfor styling
 - LocalStorage for saving notes

-📸 Preview
+📸 Preview-

 ☀️ Light Mode
 ![Light Mode](./images/lightmode.png)